upciti/wakemeops/docs/usage.md

 ### Write Dockerfiles

-All docker images include a thin wrapper around `apt-get install` that adds retries and the usual `apt-get update` followed by `rm -r /var/lib/apt/lists /var/cache/apt/archives`.
+All docker images include a thin wrapper around `apt-get install` named `install_packages`.
+It adds retries and does the usual `apt-get update` followed by `rm -r /var/lib/apt/lists /var/cache/apt/archives`.
-This handy script comes from [bitnami images](https://bitnami.com/stacks/containers).
+This handy script comes from the [bitnami minideb image](https://github.com/bitnami/minideb).

+??? abstract title "See script content[^1]"
+    ```shell title="install_packages"
+    --8<-- "assets/install_packages"
+    ```

 You can leverage this script to write very short dockerfiles for your CI:

 === "I'm careful"